 However, the Kazakhs understand that eagles are still wild animals that cannot be kept forever, and so they must be returned to the wild before they lose their dreams of freedom.
 We will follow a hunter to the highest point on the mountain and photograph the elaborate ritual of releasing the eagle back into the wild.
 Participants will be encouraged to capture the complicity and emotion between eagle and hunter.

 Dinner at the base camp followed by evening peer review and discussion.
 Sleep in a yurt/ger at the camp.

 DAY 7: KHATUU VALLEY – THE HIDDEN GEM

-Today we will travel to the hidden gem of Khatuu Mountain and visit the eagle hunters and their families.
-This area of Western Mongolia which will leave you speechless with amazement by its rough hills and deep cut gorges of the majestic valley of Khatuu.
+Today, we will travel to the hidden gem of Khatuu Mountain and visit the eagle hunters and their families.
+This area of Western Mongolia will leave you speechless with amazement by its rough hills and deep cut gorges of the majestic valley of Khatuu.

-The day will be spend photographing the egale hunters, while you will also have the opportunity for landscape photography.
+The day will be spent photographing the egale hunters, while you will also have the opportunity for landscape photography.